aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

   * Create an instance of `AES` to generate the shared key and an input IV when writing PlayerData to our file and an output IV when reading from our file.
 Both the shared key and IV was used by the CryptoStream when encrypting/decrypting data.
   * Serialize PlayerData in a json format using `JsonUtility.ToJson`, which would be the encrypted data written to the file stream.
   * Deserialize the json data that was read from the file, into a pattern matching the PlayerData class using `JsonUtility.FromJson`, where this decrypted data will be used to load saved data.
+  * Implementing Data Structures.
+For example, the Queue generic class from the System.Collections.Generic namespace was adopted during development to become an integral part of the games dialogue system between the NPC and Avatar.

 # References :book:
-The following references were presented to my speech therapist that were drawn as inspiration, to which I would feature into my game in order to achieve the desired therapeutic effects
+Some references were presented to my speech therapist that were drawn as inspiration.
+As this is a serious game, all features included had to be validated with my speech therapist.

- * Some nouns selected based on this article https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5367780/
- * Some nouns selected based on this article https://honeycombspeechtherapy.com/think-it-through-thursday-what-do-people-with-aphasia-want-to-say/
+ * Nouns chosen inspired from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5367780/ and https://honeycombspeechtherapy.com/think-it-through-thursday-what-do-people-with-aphasia-want-to-say/
- * Level design inspiration from https://openaccess.city.ac.uk/id/eprint/18025/1/Experiencing_EVA_Park_Galliers_TACCESS_FINAL.pdf
+ * Level design inspired from https://openaccess.city.ac.uk/id/eprint/18025/1/Experiencing_EVA_Park_Galliers_TACCESS_FINAL.pdf
+ * Idea to include waypoints inspired from https://www.researchgate.net/publication/221297686_Serious_Games_for_Language_Learning_How_Much_Game_How_Much_AI
+ * NPC's interacting with hand gestures in the game and giving the user time to speak inspired from https://www.aphasia.org/aphasia-resources/communication-tips/